tanushaggarwal/DataVoid/PRIVACY_POLICY.md

 ## Children's Privacy

-PrivacyBlitz is not intended for users under the age of 13.
+DataVoid is not intended for users under the age of 13.
 We do not knowingly collect information from children.

 ## Changes to This Policy